timescale/docs/self-hosted/install/installation-windows.md

 <Procedure>

-## Installing self-hosted Timescale on Windows-based systems
+## Installing self-hosted TimescaleDB on Windows-based systems

 1. Download and install the Visual C++ Redistributable for Visual Studio from [www.microsoft.com][ms-download].